-CAUTION: If the Primary Domain Controller goes off-line; the Backup Domain Controller is elected (automatically) and promoted to Primary Domain Controller.
-Do not install Sybase SQL Server on this system.
-The performance impact on the system can vary depending upon the number of user logins, level of security, and the available system bandwidth.
+CAUTION: If the Primary Domain Controller goes off-line; the Backup Domain Controller running Sybase SQL Server is elected (automatically) and promoted to Primary Domain Controller.
+Do not install Sybase SQL Server on this server.
+The impact on the server can vary depending upon the number of user logins, level of security, and the available system bandwidth.

 A Server can be member of a Windows NT Domain or a Windows NT Workgroup.
 As a member of a Windows NT Domain, the Primary Domain Controller system handles all of the administrative tasks for that domain.
-This leaves all of the Server system resources available for running Sybase SQL Server.
+This leaves all of the server resources available for running Sybase SQL Server.
 This is the optimal system to install and run Sybase SQL Server.
-As a member of a Windows NT Workgroup, the management of the entire network, users, and shared resources is on a per system basis.
-The throughtput of the Sybase SQL Server depends on the level of requests from other users on the network.
+As a Windows NT Workgroup server, the management of the entire network, users, and shared resources is on a per system basis.
+The throughput of the Sybase SQL Server depends on the level of requests from other users on the network.